phdata/tram-cicd-template/readme.md

 This repository is base example stack for deploying a new Snowflake environment.
 This example covers creating data sources, users, service accounts, and role memberships.
 Use this repository as a template or starting point when integrating Tram for a customer.

 # Roles
-In order to create a simple role hierarchy this repository uses functional roles to clearly state purpose.
+In order to create a simple role hierarchy, this repository uses functional roles to clearly state purpose.

 ## Functional Roles (FR)
 A functional role inherits permissions from data roles(DR) or access roles(AR).
 Functional roles should be used for all query contexts which require the use of both a warehouse and database to execute.
-Almost all queries will be ran using a functional role.
+Almost all queries will be run using a functional role.

 ## Data Roles (DR)
 A Data role defines the {{ access_level }} to a specific database or schema.
 Data roles can be used for granting access to other databases.